 If you are using an external Oracle database and the database password is changed (for example, because mandated by the company security policy), you can change the password the Management Server uses to connect to the database by using the ssh-mgmt-tool command.
 Access to this command is restricted to the operating system user

 To change the password the Management Server uses to connect to the Orcale database, execute the following steps:

 Stop the Management Server.

-Start the password change by running the following
+Start the password change by running the following command as

 # ssh-mgmt-tool -d